mondaiarimasen/Cryo-Data-Acquisition/README.txt

           monitor through the LabJack U3-LV
         > converts voltage to water flow rate using experimentally determined relationship
+        > no consideration of noise in current version
+        > updates cryo-Environment-Data.dat with the new cooling water flow rate

   - cryo-DataView.html
         > website to view all data read by the programs